 - Travellers who have spent time overseas (other than low risk areas in New Zealand) or on a cruise ship in the 14 days prior to arriving in Tasmania require pre-approval from the Deputy State Controller to enter Tasmania.

 Travelling directly to Tasmania from overseas

 Travellers who have spent time in a high-risk area in the 14 days prior to arrival in Tasmania and whose travel is for identified critical work, health, compassionate or other specified reasons can seek to enter the State as an Essential Traveller.

 Most Essential Travellers who have spent time in a high-risk area require pre-approval from the Deputy State Controller to enter Tasmania.

 The most effective way of seeking Essential Traveller status is via the G2G system.

-Essential Travellers are subject to conditions which can include quarantine, testing or providing evidence of testing and monitoring their health.
+Essential Travellers are subject to conditions which includes quarantine, a requirement to wear a facemask, having two COVID-19 tests or providing evidence of testing, and monitoring their health.

 Read more about the Essential Traveller process.

 Australian Antarctic Division (AAD) expeditioners and associated crew